run-llama/llama-hub/llama_hub/llama_packs/evaluator_benchmarker/README.md

 on an Evaluation llama-dataset.
 Specifically, this pack supports benchmarking an appropriate evaluator on the following llama-datasets:

-- `LabelledEvaluationDataset` for single-grading evaluations
+- `LabelledEvaluatorDataset` for single-grading evaluations
-- `LabelledPairwiseEvaluationDataset` for pairwise-grading evaluations
+- `LabelledPairwiseEvaluatorDataset` for pairwise-grading evaluations

 These llama-datasets can be downloaed from [llama-hub](https://llamahub.ai).